ezsystems/commerce-documentation/docs/api/business_api/baseoperation/loadproducts.md

 ## CatalogService

-It provides a method for searching catalog elements using the proper data provider.
-It also gets prices and total count of elements without offset, limit.
+`CatalogService` provides a method for searching catalog elements using the proper data provider.
+It also gets prices and total count of elements without offset or limit.

 !!! note

-    **fetchChildrenList** returns an **array** with 2 elements:
+    `fetchChildrenList` returns an array with 2 elements:

     - `$catalogList` - list of catalog elements
-    - `$catalogCount` - total number of elements (without offset and limit) for pagination purpose
+    - `$catalogCount` - total number of elements (without offset and limit) for pagination purposes

 ``` php
 public function fetchChildrenList($identifier, $depth, $filter, $languages = null, $offset = 0, $limit = 3)